 If you intend to move to another Bridgewater rental home soon or simply want to clear out some clutter, setting up a garage sale is a profitable way to go!
 Garage sales are a wonderful way to get rid of extra items and make some extra cash at the same time.
 But guaranteeing your garage sale is productive takes a bit of innovative preparation and effort.
 To make your sale day go as smoothly as possible, here are a few tips you can follow.

 The first step to holding a successful garage sale is to decide what to sell.
 This step can feel overwhelming, particularly if you tend to hold onto things for sentimental reasons.
 One way to find out more easily what to keep and what to sell is to ask questions about every item you own.
 For example, consider how often you use an item, what shape it’s in, and whether someone else would get more use out of it if you let it go.
 Later, collect all your garage sale items into one area of your home or garage so that you don’t need to search for them when the day arrives.

 Price Items Correctly

-The day before your garage sale, there are several things you should do to prepare for success.
-For example, gather the materials you will need to make signs, mark prices on sale items, and so on.
-It’s also important to have a money box or other container with enough change in it to break a few large bills and a good assortment of coins.
+A great strategy to make any garage sale go more effortlessly is to enlist help.
 If possible, get friends or family members involved to help you set out your garage sale items, hang signs, and keep an eye on things if you need to take a break.
-If you plan to have people coming into your garage (instead of the driveway), be sure to lock the doors to your house and keep a set of keys in your pocket.
+Remember to sit down when you can and drink lots of water – it’s easy to become dehydrated when you are busy for hours.
+Keep your money box and other valuable items in a secure location, especially if your garage will be open during the sale.
+If you plan to have people coming into your garage (instead of just on the driveway), be sure to lock the doors to your house and keep a set of keys in your pocket.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.